BVI-CC: A Dataset for Research on Video Compression and Quality Assessment: Results and Discussion

-Table \ref{tab:results} summarises the Bj{\o}ntegaard Delta measurements (BD-rate) \cite{r:Bjontegaard} of AOM AV1 (for three resolution groups) and VVC VTM (for Resolution Group A and B only) compared with HEVC HM, based on both PSNR and VMAF.
+Table \ref{tab:results} summarises the Bj{\o}ntegaard Delta measurements (BD-rate) of AOM AV1 (for three resolution groups) and VVC VTM (for Resolution Group A and B only) compared with HEVC HM, based on both PSNR and VMAF.
 For the tested codec versions and configurations, it can be observed that AV1 achieves an average bit rate saving of 7.3\% against HEVC HM for the UHD test content assessed by PSNR, and this figure reduces (3.8\%) at HD resolution.
 When VMAF is employed for quality assessment, the coding gains of AV1 over HM are slightly higher, averaging 8.6\% and 5.0\% for UHD and HD respectively.
 Comparing to AV1, VTM provides significant bit rate savings for both HD and UHD test content, with average BD-rate values between -27\% and -30\% for PSNR and VMAF.
 For resolution group C, where VMAF-based DO was applied for HM and AV1, the coding gain achieved by AV1 is 6.3\% (over HM) assessed by VMAF, while there is a BD-rate (1.8\%) loss when PSNR is employed.
 In overall conclusion, the performance of AV1 makes a small improvement over HM on the test content, and both AV1 and HM perform (significantly) worse than VTM.

 In order to further compare performance in the context of dynamic optimization (DO), the average rate-VMAF curves of the nine test sequences (HD resolution only) for HM and AV1 with and without DO are shown in Fig. \ref{fig:DO}.
 It can be observed that DO has achieved slightly higher overall coding gains for AV1 (BD-rate is -8.2\%) on the tested content compared to HM (BD-rate is -6.1\%).
-For both codecs, the savings become lower for higher bitrates (low QP and high quality).
-It should be noted that the DO approach employed was based on efficient up-sampling using simple spatial filters.
-More significant improvement has been reported \cite{j:Zhang9,j:Zhang12} when more advanced up-sampling approaches are applied, such as deep learning based super-resolution.
+For both codecs, the savings become lower for higher bit rates (low QP and high quality).
+It should be noted that the DO approach employed was based on efficient up-sampling using simple spatial filters. \cite{j:Zhang9}, \cite{j:Zhang12} and others have reported significant improvement when advanced up-sampling approaches are applied, such as deep learning based super-resolution.

-\subsection{Results based on subjective quality assessment}
+\subsection{Results based on Subjective Quality Assessment}